 Field-Level SCADA Companies

-At the field-level (SCADA) layer, the dominant platform vendors are:
+At the field-level (SCADA) layer of the broader automation program, the dominant platform vendors are:

-- Inductive Automation (Ignition): the SCADA platform with unlimited-tag licensing that has become a standard in Permian and Rocky Mountain oilfield operations.
+- Inductive Automation (Ignition): the SCADA platform with unlimited-tag licensing that has become a standard across Texas, the Rockies, and most major U.S. basins.

 - AVEVA (Wonderware, ClearSCADA): enterprise SCADA platforms used across upstream, midstream, and pipeline.